HuangRuocheng/git-learning/README.md

    * other branches are used to experiment and make edits before committing them to ``master``
    * when you create a branch off the ``master`` branch, you are making a copy, or a snapshot, of the ``master`` as it was at that point in time, and you can pull in others' updates on ``master`` afterwards.
    * when the change is ready, you can merge your branches into ``master``
-3. Make and Commit changes
+3. Make and Commit Changes
-   * *commits* are saved changes
+   * **commits** are saved changes
-   * each commit has an associated *commit message*, which explains why a particular change was made
+   * each commit has an associated **commit message**, which explains why a particular change was made
+4. Open and Merge a Pull Request
+   * when you open a *pull request*, you are proposing your changes and requesing that someone review and pull in your contribution and merge them into their branch
+   * the changes, addtions and subtractions, are shown in red and green
+   * when the content is merged into ``master``, the branch can be deleted